Research

 Malaria vector control: exploring the idea of a malaria resistant Anopheles farauti with the capacity to drive that trait into a population

-Initial funding from the Bill and Melinda Gates Foundation and NHMRC will help us try to develop a Plasmodium falciparum refractory gene-drive Anopheles farauti - a malaria mosquito that is difficult to control with traditional vector control (An. farauti distribution below).
+Initial funding from the Bill and Melinda Gates Foundation and NHMRC will help us explore the potential of developing a Plasmodium falciparum refractory gene-drive Anopheles farauti (An. farauti distribution below).
+This malaria mosquito is difficult to control using traditional vector control tools.
 Here is an exciting opportunity to investigate this novel approach in collaboration with the Anthony James team at UC Irvine, and Greg Devine at the QIMR Berghofer Medical Research Institute.

 Anopheles farauti collections through the Southwest Pacific.
-This particular malaria vector presents strong behavioural resistance to indoor residue spraying and insecticide treated bednets, making traditional malaria vector control for this species tricky.
+This particular malaria vector presents strong behavioural resistance to indoor residue insecticide spraying and insecticide treated bednets.
 New approaches to control this mosquito will likely be required.

 Exotic arbovirus vectors

-The exotic invasive dengue vector Aedes aegypti is now extant to Queensland, but could potentially re-emerge throughout Australia urban regions as a result of a changing climate and the dramatic expansion of domestic rainwater tanks that are being installed to drought-proof our urban landscapes.
-Also of concern, the particularly pesky Asian tiger Aedes albopictus that has expanded its distribution into the Torres Strait Islands and southern Papua New Guinea and threatening to invade mainland Australia.
-We are exploring the evolution, distribution, movement and biosecurity threats of both these mosquitoes in our region.
-We don't want the Asian tiger mosquito establishing on the mainland, so we are working on developing species-specific population suppression tools to boot it back out when it arrives - see below.
+The exotic invasive dengue vector Aedes aegypti is extant to Queensland and could potentially re-emerge throughout Australia urban towns and cities driven by the changing climate and the expansion of domestic rainwater tanks ithat occured through 2000s millennlum drought to drought-proof our urban landscapes.
+Also of concern, the particularly pesky Asian tiger mosquito Aedes albopictus has expanded its distribution into the Torres Strait Islands and southern Papua New Guinea, now threatening to invade mainland Australia.
+We don't want the Asian tiger mosquito establishing on the Australian mainland, so we are working on developing species-specific population suppression tools to remove it when it arrives - see below for more detail.

 Population reduction and removal of exotic Aedes vectors using reproductively incompatible males

-We now exploring a couple of neat projects that are using sterile /incomparable males to reduce and remove exotic invasive Aedes mosquito species that transmit human pathogen.
-With an initial focus on the dengue mosquito (Aedes aegypti), we have been working with NHMRC, CSIRO and Verily Life Science (an Alphabet/Google affiliate) to use the useful bacterium Wolbachia to develop reproductively incompatible male mosquito release technology to reduce and remove this mosquito from human landscapes.
-Our first field trial in the northern Cassowary Coast "Debug Innisfail" in Queensland showed the Incompatible Insect Technique (IIT) to be viable -- thank you the the Cassowary Coast Community for being part of the science.
+We now further developing our sterile/incomparable males technology to reduce and remove exotic invasive Aedes mosquito species that transmit human pathogen.
+With an initial focus on the dengue mosquito (Aedes aegypti), funded through the NHMRC to use the bacterium Wolbachia as a reproductively incompatible male mosquito release technology to reduce and remove these mosquitoes from human landscapes.
+Our first field trial in Queensland's northern Cassowary Coast towns "Debug Innisfail" showed this Incompatible Insect Technique (IIT) to be viable -- thank you the the Cassowary Coast Community for being part of the science.

 3) Australasian arbovirus vectors

-Mosquitoes in the Culex sitiens subgroup are the major endemic arbovirus vectors of our region -- Ross River virus, Murry valley encephalitis, West Nile Kunjin strain and Japanese encephalitis.
-The subgroup comprise Culex annulirostris and several unsubscribed cryptic species and we are using evolutionary and population genetics approaches to describe the cryptic species status of this group, develop molecular diagnostics so we can better study the biology and ecology of these mosquitoes arboviruses cycles in our region of the world, especially in regard to the recent 2022 Japanese encephalitis outbreak across Australia.
+Mosquitoes in the Culex sitiens subgroup are the major endemic arbovirus vectors of our region, transmitting many arboviruses including Ross River virus, Murry Valley encephalitis and Japanese encephalitis.
+The subgroup comprise Culex annulirostris and several putative cryptic species.
+We are using evolutionary and population genetics approaches to describe their cryptic species status, establish molecular diagnostics to better study the biology and ecology of these mosquitoes, especially in regard to the recent 2022 Japanese encephalitis outbreak across Australia.